portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/dashboard.md

 ### 4. Risk indicators

 The following six widgets are single line text widgets, representing common risk indicators.
-See [the top of this page](index.md#maximum-drawdown) for an explanation of `Maximum Drawdown`, `Current Drawdown`, `Max Drawdown Duration`, `Volatility`, and `Semivariance`.
+See [the top of this page](index.md#maximum-drawdown) for an explanation of `Maximum Drawdown`, `Current Drawdown`, `Max Drawdown Duration`, `Volatility`, and `Semideviation`.

 The :material-chart-line: `Drawdown chart` option will create a widget version of the chart as shown in [Figure 1](./images/performance-mdd.svg).